fission/fission/environments/dotnet20/builder/README.md

 CsvHelper
 ```
 **Content of exclude.txt**

-As we dont want to exclude any specific dll thus we shall leave * * as empty.
+As we dont want to exclude any specific dll thus we shall leave it as empty.

 Now check name of existing environments & functions as we want to create a unique environment for this dotnetcore if not already present